February 2014 Buni Yadi massacre: Aftermath

 President Goodluck Jonathan called the Federal Government College attack "callous and senseless murder ... by deranged terrorists and fanatics who have clearly lost all human morality and descended to bestiality".
 He vowed to "permanently eradicate the scourge of terrorism".
 UN Secretary-General Ban Ki-moon condemned the attack saying "no objective can justify such violence" and said he was "deeply concerned about the increasing frequency and brutality of attacks".

 Relatives of the attack victims surrounded the morgue angrily demanding answers.
 The military had to take control of the building to restore order.
 The government's failure to prevent the Federal Government College attack and similar incidents has led to public anger in northeast Nigeria.
 Students across the region refused to sleep in their boarding schools after the attack and returned to their family homes.

-Cause
+Investigation

 According to the Yobe State Government, soldiers guarding a checkpoint near the attack site had withdrawn from their post hours before the attack.
 State governor Ibrahim Gaidam blamed the withdrawal for the attack and said the national military had failed to protect the students.
 A national military spokesperson, however, said the checkpoint had been dismantled earlier as part of a Joint Task Force operation.
 He said bad phone lines, possibly cut by the attackers, had prevented the military from hearing about the attack in time to respond.
 Boko Haram is suspected to have started the attack as part of its fight "to create an Islamic state" in Nigeria's mainly Muslim north.